wuchase/logstash-output-analyticdb/README.md

 This plugin allows you to output to AnalyticDB database, using JDBC adapters.
 See below for tested adapters, and example configurations.

-## Support & release schedule
-I no longer have time at work to maintain this plugin in step with Logstash's releases, and I am not completely immersed in the Logstash ecosystem.
-If something is broken for you I will do my best to help, but I cannot guarantee timeframes.

-Pull requests are always welcome.

-## Changelog
-See CHANGELOG.md

 ## Versions
 Released versions are available via rubygems, and typically tagged.